Try Devtron Enterprise!

 Introduction

-The CI process involves activities that require infra resources such as CPU, memory (RAM), and many more.
+The involves activities that require infra resources such as CPU, memory (RAM), and many more.
 The amount of resources required depends on the complexity of the application.
 In other words, large applications require more resources compared to small applications.

 Therefore, applying a common infra configuration to all applications is not optimal.
 Since resources incur heavy costs, it's wise to efficiently allocate resources (not more, not less).